 What are the 5 titles which make up HIPAA?

 First, there is title I: Health Care Access, Portability, and Renewability.
 Furthermore, there is title II: Preventing Health Care Fraud and Abuse; Administrative Simplification; Medical Liability Reform.
-Moreover, there is title III: Tax-related Health Provisions Governing Medical Savings Accounts.
-Similarly, there’s title IV: Application and Enforcement of Group Health Insurance Requirements.
+After that, there is title III: Tax-related Health Provisions Governing Medical Savings Accounts.
+Next, there is title IV: Application and Enforcement of Group Health Insurance Requirements.
 Lastly, there is title V: Revenue Offset Governing Tax Deductions for Employers

 (HIPAA Compliance Journal)